HeyBatlle1/Safety-Companion.com/replit.md

 # Overview

 This is a comprehensive Safety Companion application built as a full-stack web platform for construction and workplace safety management.
 The application provides AI-powered safety assistance, real-time chat support, SDS (Safety Data Sheet) analysis, safety reporting, video training resources, interactive maps, and project management tools.
+The homepage features stunning animated building graphics that serve as the visual centerpiece.
 It serves as a digital safety companion for field workers, project managers, and safety administrators in construction and industrial environments.

 # User Preferences